irisnet/irisnet/WHITEPAPER.md

 openness and the excitement in public chains, consortium chains may be viewed as lacking vitality.

-We would like to enhance the current blockchain technology and make it possible to enable thousands and millions of Small Medium Busiensses(SMBs) and even individual freelance business service providers to provide their services and enjoy the rewards in an open network.
+We would like to enhance the current blockchain technology and make it possible to enable thousands and millions of Small Medium Busiensses ("SMBs") and even individual freelance business service providers to provide their services and enjoy the rewards in an open network.
 To achieve this, we have identified the following challenges and consequent opportunities for technology innovations:

 **Not all computation could or should be implemented as on-chain computations such as smart contracts**